tify-iiif-viewer/tify/README.md

 	</a>
 </h1>

-TIFY is a slim and mobile-friendly IIIF document viewer built with [Vue.js](https://vuejs.org/).

-TIFY supports version 2 of the IIIF Presentation and Image APIs.
-Support for version 3 is coming in the near future.
+TIFY is a slim and mobile-friendly [IIIF](https://iiif.io/) document viewer built with [Vue.js](https://vuejs.org/).
+It supports version 2 of the IIIF [Presentation API](https://iiif.io/api/presentation/2.1/) and [Image API](https://iiif.io/api/image/2.1/).
+Support for version 3 APIs is coming in the near future.

 Continue reading to learn how to integrate TIFY into your website or application and about its options and API, [check out the website for usage examples](https://tify.rocks/), or [have a look at the user guide](doc/user-guide.en.md).